Dahlia-Chehata/Dahlia-Chehata.github.io/_posts/2020-06-13-coding_period_week2.md

 ```ruby
     cupy.piecewise()
 ```
-   *  `cupy.ElementwiseKernel` is used to parallelize the operations for scalar functions which causes a considerable speedup in comparison to NumPy's
+   *  `cupy.ElementwiseKernel` is used to parallelize the operations for scalar functions which causes a considerable speedup in comparison with NumPy's

 ```ruby
    cupy.trim_zeros()
 ```
-   * The familiar sequential approach for trimming a sequence is known for the poor performance specially when the number of leading/trailing zeros is large.
+   * The familiar sequential approach for trimming an array is known for the poor performance specially when the number of leading/trailing zeros is large.
-   * The mapping reduction scheme offered by CUDA kernels in CuPy (a.k.a`cupy.ReductionKernel`) accelerated the trimming operation immensely as was shown in the benchmark
+   * The mapping reduction scheme offered by CUDA kernels in CuPy (a.k.a`cupy.ReductionKernel`) accelerates the trimming operation immensely as was shown in the benchmark

 ```ruby
     cupy.sort_complex()
 ```
    * It is build on `cupy.sort()` with complex data types support

-Mentors were really helpful and were answering all my questions even suggesting better approaches sometimes for performance improvement.
+the mentors were really helpful during this phase and were answering all my questions even suggesting better approaches sometimes for performance improvement.

 ## Coding Period: Week 2 progress